 For the purpose of this Supplement, convertible instruments mean convertible bonds including CoCos, mandatory convertible bonds, convertible preferred stock, equity linked notes and other fixed and floating rate instruments.
 Exposure to such issuers may be achieved through direct investment or entirely through the use of FDI.
 The Fund may also invest in interest rates and global currencies (such as Euro, US Dollar, Sterling) through the use of FDI for both investment and hedging purposes as described in the sub-sections above entitled "Efficient Portfolio Management Techniques" and "Use of Derivatives".
-The fixed income instruments set out above in which the Fund may invest may comprise of mortgage-backed securities ("MBS"), collateralised mortgage obligations ("CMOS"), commercial mortgage-backed securities ("RMBS")."
+The fixed income instruments set out above in which the Fund may invest may comprise of mortgage-backed securities ("MBS"), collateralised mortgage obligations ("CMOs"), commercial mortgage-backed securities ("CMBS"), asset-backed securities ("ABS") and residential mortgage back securities ("RMBS")."
 Money market instruments are also eligible investments for the Fund and should be considered any of the following instruments which have a maturity of less than 365 days: treasury securities, agency securities, commercial paper, asset backed commercial paper, corporate bonds and medium term notes, certificates of deposit and banker acceptances.